-(i) As a countercyclical measure, the provisioning requirements for all types of standard assets stands amended as below, w.e.f November 15, 2008.
-Banks should make general provision for standard assets at the following rates for the funded outstanding on global loan portfolio basis:

-- (a) direct advances to agricultural and SME sectors at 0.25 per cent; - (b) all other loans and advances at 0.40 per cent

-(ii) The revised norms would be effective prospectively but the provisions held at present should not be reversed.
-However, in future, if by applying the revised provisioning norms, any provisions are required over and above the level of provisions currently held for the standard category assets, these should be duly provided for. (iii) While the provisions on individual portfolios are required to be calculated at the rates applicable to them, the excess or shortfall in the provisioning, vis-a-vis the position as on any previous date, should be determined on an aggregate basis.
-If the provisions on an aggregate basis required to be held w.e.f November 15, 2008 are less than the provisions already held, the provisions rendered surplus should not be reversed to P&L and should continue to be maintained at the existing level.
+- (i) The provisioning requirements for all types of standard assets stands amended as below, with effect from November 5, 2009.
+Banks should make general provision for standard assets at the following rates for the funded outstanding on global loan portfolio basis: - (a) direct advances to agricultural and SME sectors at 0.25 per cent; - (b) advances to Commercial Real Estate (CRE) Sector at 1.00 per cent; - (c) all other loans and advances not included in (a) and (b) above at 0.40 per cent - (ii) The revised norms would be effective prospectively but the provisions held at present should not be reversed.
+However, in future, if by applying the revised provisioning norms, any provisions are required over and above the level of provisions currently held for the standard category assets, these should be duly provided for. - (iii) While the provisions on individual portfolios are required to be calculated at the rates applicable to them, the excess or shortfall in the provisioning, vis-a-vis the position as on any previous date, should be determined on an aggregate basis.
+If the provisions on an aggregate basis required to be held with effect from November 5, 2009 are less than the provisions already held, the provisions rendered surplus should not be reversed to P&L and should continue to be maintained at the existing level.
 In case of shortfall determined on aggregate basis, the balance should be provided for by debit to P&L.

-(iv) The provisions on standard assets should not be reckoned for arriving at net NPAs.

-(v) The provisions towards Standard Assets need not be netted from gross advances but shown separately as 'Contingent Provisions against Standard Assets' under 'Other Liabilities and Provisions Others' in Schedule 5 of the balance sheet.
+- (iv) The provisions on standard assets should not be reckoned for arriving at net NPAs. - (v) The provisions towards Standard Assets need not be netted from gross advances but shown separately as 'Contingent Provisions against Standard Assets' under 'Other Liabilities and Provisions Others' in Schedule 5 of the balance sheet.